iLVL-Key/FFXI/addons/Bars/readme.md

   - Displays the Focus Targets actions as well.
   - Automatically hides the Focus Target when it is targeted.
   - [COMING SOON] Can temporarily override the Focus Target.
+- Display the Index number for targets.
+  - Useful for NM placeholder camping, or designating a specific mob for others to target.
 - Markers on the TP bar for 1k/2k, and on the HP bar for yellow HP.
 - Features can be turned on/off or adjusted via settings file or in-game commands